LVPlayground/playground/javascript/features/vehicles/README.md

 ## FAQ: Why did we remove `/v create`?
 Because the word `create` adds little value.
 Get used to the new command! :-)

-## TODO
-- Implement support for trailers in the streamer.